 In 1985, Arturo Macias initiated his work on the fabulous series of sculptures “Goddesses and Women of Mexico” with the preparation of sketches and models, while at the same time giving conferences on Mexican Art, recording native Mexican music, making television appearances, and holding various cultural exhibitions throughout the later half of the decade.

-In 1991, he began to dedicate himself more exclusively to sculpting large-format figures in wood, while still preparing and exhibiting a series of silk screens in Uruapan, Ixtapa, and Guatemala in 1994 and 1995.
+In 1991, he began dedicating himself more exclusively to sculpting large-format figures in wood, while still preparing and exhibiting a series of silk screens in Uruapan, Ixtapa, and Guatemala in 1994 and 1995.

-Arturo has continued showing his work in various parts of Mexico, Guatemala and, most recently, in The Jacob Javits Convention Center of New York.
+Arturo continued showing his work in various parts of Mexico, Guatemala, and in the Jacob Javits Convention Center of New York.
 In 2001, Arturo Macias won an award for his sculpture at the Florence International Biennale of Contemporary Art.

-Although Galeria Ixchel Maya no longer exists, the incredible collection put together by Tania Scales in which these sculptures reside is now known as the Templo Maya Museum.
+Although Galeria Ixchel Maya no longer exists, the incredible collection put together by Tania Scales in which these sculptures reside is now known as the Templo Maya within the confines of Tania’s own home.